-A lot of the following is very 'seat of your pants', figure it out as you go kind of things.
-Like, what design do you want for the ends of the horizontal boards and also, how much you would like them to overhang each other.
-I actually have mine sticking out further in the front of the structure than the back, just in case we ever want to hang plants from them.
+A lot of the following is very "seat of your pants."
+Figure it out as you go along.
+For instance, what design do you want for the ends of the horizontal boards, and also, how much overhang do you want?
+I actually have mine sticking out farther in the front of the structure than in the back, just in case we ever want to hang plants from them.

 Yep, I used an old plastic pot.

-Then I cut it out with a jigsaw and smooth over the edges with a palm sander.
+Then I cut it out with a jigsaw and smoothed over the edges with a palm sander.

-They, then get two coats of a semi transparent stain and sealer that I had tinted the blue-green color.
+Then they got two coats of a semitransparent stain and sealer that I had tinted the blue-green color.

-Once both ends are cut, I clamp a board on each side of the post and drill through the whole thing for the lag bolts.
+Once both ends were cut, I clamped a board on each side of the post and drilled through the whole thing for the lag bolts.
 The pictures speak better than I can.